bethany-j-allen/sampling_bias_workshop/README.md

 Kocsis et al. 2019 (https://doi.org/10.1111/2041-210X.13161): The paper outlining divDyn, an R package containing a comprehensive suite of functions for analysing data from the Paleobiology Database.

-Allen et al. 2020 (in press; https://doi.org/10.1098/rspb.2020.1125): An example of applying and comparing SQS and squares, across both spatial and temporal bins, specifically to look at the impact of the end-Permian mass extinction on the latitudinal diversity gradient of tetrapods.
+Allen et al. 2020 (https://doi.org/10.1098/rspb.2020.1125): An example of applying and comparing SQS and squares, across both spatial and temporal bins, specifically to look at the impact of the end-Permian mass extinction on the latitudinal diversity gradient of tetrapods.